 The symptoms of Wernicke’s encephalopathy may reduce or stop almost as soon as they have begun, although side effects will persist.
 After a few days or weeks, the individual will be left with changes to their eyes, such as nystagmus, and ataxia.
 They are likely to progress to Korsakoff’s syndrome or psychosis after the primary confusion of Wernicke’s has gone away.

-Stage 2: Korsakoff’s Psychosis
+Phase 2: Korsakoff’s Psychosis Symptoms

 As the symptoms of Wernicke’s encephalopathy begin to reduce, most people who struggle with alcohol use disorder subsequently develop Korsakoff’s psychosis.
 Symptoms include: